 sudo rasp-config command.
 The navigation to the I2C interface settings differ from distro to distro, but they are mainly found under the Interfacing options menu.
 Navigate to the correct options until you get to the I2C window, as shown in the diagram below.

 Click yes to enable the I2C interface.
 Recent Raspbian distros have the RTC and DS1307 modules loaded in the kernel, so we do not need to install anything.
-However, if you are using early versions of Raspbian, you need to install the packages which enable the RPi to interact with the RTC module.
+However, if you are using early versions of Raspbian, you need to install the packages which enable the Raspberry Pi to interact with the RTC module.
 Communication is basically via an I2C link, so before we use the module, we need to install the I2C drivers.
 We use the following command:

 sudo apt-get install python-smbus i2c-tools